Tommie1236/MagisterAPI/README.md

 #### Selenium
 Selenium is a piece of software to automate and interface with browsers.
-You can download selenium using `pip install selenium` or `pip3 install selenium`.
+You can download selenium using `pip install selenium` or `pip3 install selenium` on linux systems.

 #### Drivers
 Selenium requires a driver to interface with the chosen browser.
 Make sure it’s in your PATH, e. g., place it in `/usr/bin` or `/usr/local/bin` on linux.